 Position & Care

-Graptopetalum Paraguayense is a super hardy plant that can deal with all sorts of adverse weather and conditions.
+Graptopetalum paraguayense is a very hardy succulent that can deal with all sorts of adverse weather and conditions.
 Established plants and Ghosties grown in the ground can usually look after themselves.

 Direct sun exposure over 35C/95F can burn young plants but mature Ghosties should be able to withstand sun even over 40C/104F.
 Morning sun/afternoon shade is the ideal position during a hot summer and full sun during the rest of the year to get that gorgeous pink out.